 Gorkha Brigade ensured full houses in Delhi whenever they played, with attacking intent that made them eminently watchable.
 Puran Bahadur and Bhupinder Singh Rawat among others were crowd favourites, but it was Shyam Thapa in the late 1960s and 1970s who was a household name across India.

 He was first discovered as a 16 year old in 1964 when he scored the winner in the final of the Subroto Mukherjee Cup, the premier schools tournament in the country.
-He soon found his way to East Bengal but the pressure of Calcutta football proved too much for the teenager in his first stint and he joined Gorkha Brigade in 1967.
+He soon found his way to East Bengal but the pressures accompanying Calcutta football caught him out in his first stint and he joined Gorkha Brigade in 1967.

 In a memorable Durand Cup final in 1969, he scored the winner against Border Security Force (BSF) in front of General Sam Manekshaw, who would later become Field Marshall.
 The General invited the Gorkha Brigade team to a party the next day where Thapa put in a request to leave the army so that he could play professionally.

 The General agreed and his career, both at club and international level, took off.
 He is one of very few people to have had great playing careers at both Mohun Bagan and East Bengal.
 He had all the tricks that kept spectators happy and was renowned for his acrobatic back volleys and overhead bicycle kicks.
 Fast and explosive, he had the ability to conjure up goals out of nowhere.
 He even scored in the famous 2-2 draw for Mohun Bagan against Pele’s New York Cosmos in 1977.